 Daivd Cheney David is from Washington State and moved to Alabama recently to live closer to family.
 He started working at Fisher Animal Hospital in October 2017.
 David enjoys working with the dogs and cats in the kennel and does everything he can to make boarding guests comfortable during their stays.
 He cares for boarding pets as well as the clinic's day patients.

-Celia Burgess Celia is a Florence, AL native who has worked with us at

-	Fisher Animal Hospital since November of 2017.
-She enjoys attending to the

-	needs of our boarding pets as well as hospital patients.
-Celia occasionally

-	fills in the receptionist position as well!
-She spends he time outside of

-	work with her two dogs, Bama and Phinneas.
-Celia was excited to begin

-	working at FAH because of her love of animals and interest in completing her

-	education in biology and zoology.
+Celia Burgess Celia is a Florence, AL native who has worked with us at Fisher Animal Hospital since November of 2017.
+She enjoys attending to the needs of our boarding pets as well as hospital patients.
+Celia occasionally fills in the receptionist position as well!
+She spends he time outside of work with her two dogs, Bama and Phinneas.
+Celia was excited to begin working at FAH because of her love of animals and interest in completing her education in biology and zoology.

-	Hope Johnson - Kennel Technician
+Hope Johnson - Veterinary Technician

 Hope Johnson is originally from Cherokee Alabama but has lived in Florence for 6 years.
 Hope graduated from UNA with a bachelor's degree in biology.
 Hope has one dog named Booker.
 She is also the adoptive mother of Pickles the squirrel.
 Hope loves all kinds of animals and enjoys getting to interact with them at Fisher-Smith animal hospital.